RadioAstronomySoftwareGroup/pyuvdata/README.md

 pyuvdata has three major user classes:

 * UVData: supports interferometric data (visibilities) and associated metadata
-* UVCal: supports interferometric calibration solutions (antenna-based) and associated metadata
+* UVCal: supports interferometric calibration solutions (antenna-based) and associated metadata (Note that this is a fairly new object, consider it to be a beta version)
 * UVBeam: supports primary beams (E-field or power) and associated metadata (Note that this is a new object and is very experimental)

 ## UVData Tested File Paths